Casslin/0x_report/report/3_general_findings.md

 ### Keep test contracts separate

-It is a common, (and good) practice to create contracts external to the contract system for testing purposes.
+It is a common (and good) practice to create contracts external to the contract system for testing purposes.
 However, these contracts should be kept in a separate directory for clarity.

 **Recommendation**